 Dental implants are titanium alloy root replacement cylinders that aid in the restoration of missing teeth.
-They can successfully be used to replace a single, multiple, or all missing teeth.
-When properly planned implant tooth prosthetics can provide a highly esthetic and functional replacement of lost teeth.
+They can successfully be used to replace single, multiple, or all missing teeth.
+The team at Boise Prosthodontics is highly experienced in the placement of dental implants.

 Examples of possible dental implant therapy include: